 - a.
-Description The Senior Communications Specialist will implement communications strategies to support DED's expansion of new targeted industry sectors, redevelopment efforts, and small business programs.
-The Board's Strategic Plan, the Blue Skies Presentation, County Audit, and the Targeted Industry Study all have a common theme that more marketing is necessary to be competitive.
+Description The hardest impacted industry sectors due to the pandemic include small businesses, retail, restaurants, personal services and accommodations.
+As such increased communication efforts will need to be expanded to develop new strategies targeted at these sectors to help aid in their recovery.
+The Senior Communications Specialist will implement communications strategies to support DED's expansion of new targeted industry sectors, redevelopment efforts, and those businesses with the greatest impact due to the pandemic such as small business, retail, restaurants, and hotels.
+The Board of County Supervisor's Strategic Plan, the Blue Skies Presentation, County Audit, and the Targeted Industry Study all have a common theme that more marketing is necessary to be competitive.
 This initiative will address the marketing need and will help to create more jobs for residents, increase capital investment, and raise the overall commercial tax base in pursuit of the County Robust Economy strategic goal. - b.
 Service Level Impacts Dedicated staff to focus on consistent messaging will assist with raising the profile of the existing business base while raising the profile of PWC itself.